- 1 Havant Counselling Distinctly Private Therapy.

 Based on sound group-analytical & psychodynamic principles.

-Unlike heteronormative counsellors, Dean actually specialises in counselling with lesbian women, gay men, bisexual, sexuality-questioning people and fluidity.
-More than just a GSD ally.
+Unlike heteronormative counsellors, Dean specialises in counselling with lesbian women, gay men, bisexual, sexuality-questioning people and fluidity.
+Distinctly more than a GSD ally.

 Based on sound therapeutic approaches and personal research.